Free Kitchen Hacks eBook

 Looking for a hearty meatless pasta option that requires very little clean up?
 This Mushroom Marsala Pasta comes together in about 20 minutes and requires just one pot.

 Plus, as a mom with a gourmet palate and busy lifestyle, I want a recipe that simultaneously brings tons of flavor while still being attainable.
-This mushroom marsala pasta recipe requires just 10 ingredients, one pot, and 20 minutes to make!
+This vegetarian mushroom pasta recipe requires just 10 ingredients, one pot, and 20 minutes to make!

-Mushroom Marsala Pasta Ingredients
+Mushroom Marsala Pasta Ingredient Highlights

-- Fresh thyme.
 Parsley, basil, or even oregano can be used in its place or in addition to the thyme as well.

 Mushroom Marsala Pasta Tips and Tricks

-Mise En Place
+I Love to Practice Mise En Place

 Mise en place is a French term that refers to having all of your ingredients measured, chopped, peeled, diced, etc before you start to cook.